-Choose to deny everything that doesn’t seem right, isn’t grounded on logic, or reasonable enough to be considered.
+Choose to deny everything that doesn’t seem right, isn’t grounded on logic, or is reasonable enough to be considered.
 Choose to separate the truth from personal biases of yourself towards yourself and others.
 Don’t let other people’s biases define you by remembering that your actions define you and that your past actions may still be defining you, but you can choose to improve your actions and become another person.

 Choose happier, more reasonable thoughts.
 Easier said than done, right?
-But here’s a simple method to choose happy thoughts: – Ask yourself if you can do better and learn from your mistakes, then, replay your mistakes to learn how you could do better, take notes, and do better.
+But here’s a simple method to choose happy thoughts: – Ask yourself if you can do better and learn from your mistakes, then replay your mistakes to learn how you could do better, take notes, and do better.

 Here’s an example:

 Imagine you are having a conversation with yourself, like this:

 You: Yeah, I have awful pinkies.

 V: Yeah, your feet are ugly too.